sj-dan/wav2png/README.md

 Your executable will end up in a folder called `dist/` by default.

 ## Basic usage

-**NOTE: wav2png currently only supports 44.1kHz audio files, as that is the sample rate hard coded.
-I will add an option to change this in the future.**

 When converting WAV -> PNG:
 ```